binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### `[[handle]]`

-Internal slots and methods in the ECMA-262 (3, 5, 6) standards are usually represented within "`[[`", "`]]`" in the ECMA-262 specifications.
+Internal slots and methods in the ECMA-262 (3, 5 and 6) standards are usually represented within "`[[`", "`]]`" in the ECMA-262 specifications.
 Internal slots and methods are pseudo-properties/pseudo-methods that the specification uses to define required state (for internal slots), behaviour (for internal methods).
 Internal slots and methods are hidden from user code, never exposed to applications.
 They may or may not correspond to properties of objects used by the engine and/or exposed via the implementation of the public API.
 The internal slot named `[[handle]]`, just as all other internal slots and methods, represents an opaque, implementation specific type.
 The `[[handle]]` slot contains whatever data the underlying cryptographic implementation uses to represent a logical key.
 So in theory, the key material is never exposed to the JavaScript application environment, but rather via a user agent which manages or exposes to the internal `[[handle]]` slot.

 #### `CryptoKey` (Web API interface)